What to do if you think your child might be autistic.

 The National Institute of Clinical Excellence (NICE) has some helpful checklists, which summarise Signs and Symptoms of Possible Autism.
 They can be found online, and may be helpful when you are considering making a referral: https://www.nice.org.uk/guidance/cg128

 In Enfield, there are two possible routes to receiving an assessment for your child.
 If your child is under six years old, they will be seen by the Social Communication Clinic (SCC).
 If they are over six years old, they will be seen by the Child and Adolescent Mental Health Service (CAMHS).

 Making a referral to the Social Communication Clinic (SCC)

-Anyone can make a referral to TASC, via the General Development Service (GDS).
+Anyone can make a referral to SCC, via the General Development Service (GDS).
 The most common referrers are:

 - Your child’s GP

 - Your child’s Speech and Language Therapist